Pingr-IMEUSP/usuario-service/README.md

-# Ping Service - Pingr
+# Usuário Service - Pingr

 This repo holds the ping microservice of the Pingr system.